 While this approach can be expensive initially, in the long run, it will actually save you time and energy while also giving your fishes more room to live out their lives happily.

-Who Should Keep A Nano Aquarium?
+Who Should Keep A Saltwater Pico Aquarium?

 By this stage, they would be experienced enough to be better equipped to handle all the challenges associated with keeping a smaller tank successfully.
-Fishkeeping is an utterly rewarding hobby when done right and if you are a beginner stay away from nano tanks for the time being to avoid heartache and unnecessary challenges.
+Fishkeeping is an utterly rewarding hobby when done right and if you are a beginner stay away from pico tanks for the time being to avoid heartache and unnecessary challenges.

 Hi, my name is Sean, and I’m the primary writer on the site.
 I’m blogging mostly about freshwater and saltwater aquariums, fish, invertebrates, and plants.
 I’m experienced in the fishkeeping hobby for many years.
 Over the years I have kept many tanks, and have recently begun getting more serious in wanting to become a professional aquarist.
 All my knowledge comes from experience and reading forums and a lot of informative sites.
 In pursuit of becoming a professional, I also want to inspire as many people as I can to pick up this hobby and keep the public interest growing.